 As highlighted above, people manager are trying to do the Human Resource department job rather than focusing on capability building.
 Need to shift these jobs back to the HR department including Individual coaching, mentoring and guiding towards individual goal.
 People manager might not have HR skills or systematic approach in dealing with individual inspiration and goal as they might not have done formal education in this field.

 Furthermore, in an Agile organization, HR’s role, just like the organization’s mindset, must shift.
 For Agile to work effectively, it’s important that the company structure and culture match up.
 HR managers can hinder progress instead of help if they don’t take the right approach. – Agile People

-Let’s have a strong team of Human Resource/ Human Capital/ Talent Management within the organization to build a backbone for future growth.
-Let them bring back focus on core values, vision and mission of the organization.
+Let’s have a strong team of Human Resource Development/ Human Capital/ Talent Management within the organization to build a backbone for future growth.
+Let them bring back focus on the core values, vision, and mission of the organization.